Schedule an Appointment

 PU surgery is recommended when a cat has recurrent urethral obstructions or an obstruction that cannot otherwise be removed.
 Without PU surgery, obstructions can recur even if the original blockage passes.

-Pre-surgical exam – Your pet must be in good health and show no signs of sickness such as coughing, sneezing, runny eyes, or diarrhea.
+Your pet must be in good health and show no signs of contagious disease such as coughing, sneezing, runny eyes, or diarrhea.

 Perineal urethrostomy is performed to prevent a urethral blockage so that your cat can pass urine and avoid the life-threatening emergency of urethral obstruction.